luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   Nevertheless, populist leaders mostly utilize social media as a supplementary one-way broadcasting system, instead of interacting with citizens, as #cite(<jungherrTwitterUseElection2016>, form: "prose") shows in a systematic literature review on Twitter use in election campaigns. #mnote[ggf kürzen; das argument ist klar und gut]
   They might argue the social media facilitates personal and interactive conversations compared to the more traditional broadcasts through legacy media.
   #cite(<waisbordPopulistCommunicationDigital2017>, form: "prose"), for instance, have shown remarkably low interaction between Latin American politicians, populist and non-populist, on Twitter.
-  This leads us to believe that videos on YouTube are best viewed from a content delivery perspective first.
+  This leads us to believe that videos of politicians and political parties on YouTube are best viewed from a content delivery perspective first.
-  In contrast to, for example, TV, however, it is possible to measure user engagement with content on YouTube in a variety of ways.
+  In contrast to, TV, however, it is possible to measure user engagement with content on YouTube in a variety of ways.
   The two that we will be focusing on in this study are:
   1) view count.
   The number of times a video was watched.